 So, on the 10th of June 2019, I was very busy with my brother’s birthday.
 I helped my mother prepare the food and helped my younger brother with decorations.
 Everything around me was colorful, full of life, joy and full of spirit.

-But deep down inside me something didn’t feel right!
-Ignoring aside, I continued with the preparations.
+But deep down inside me something didn’t feel right! ignoring aside, I continued with the preparations.
 After the cake cutting ceremony, BAM!
-I fainted.
+I passed out.
 My mother gave me juice to get my body back to normal and checked my blood sugar which was 300 with an arrow up!
 Sigh…

 It happened to me many times lately, despite that day.
 The symptoms I remember I had were drained energy, urine burning, dizziness, weakness, weight loss, and mood swings.
 Noticing all the symptoms my mother consulted with our family doctor and he prescribed us with some tests.
 After so many tests, I was diagnosed with type1 diabetes.
 My mother and younger brothers didn’t even tell me anything in the beginning.
 But they were crying and looked stressed all the time.
 It was after 2-3 days that my mother told me that I was diagnosed with type1 diabetes!